Vector space summands of lower syzygies: The -module being annihilated by maximal ideal

 Any monomial $f$ of degree at least $n$ can be uniquely factored as $b(f)\cdot g$ with $\max(b(f))\leq \min(g)$ and $\deg(b(f))=n$.
 The differential of the Eliahou-Kervaire resolution is given by $\partial=d-\delta$, where $d$ and $\delta$ are defined as follows:

 \end{para}

-We now proceed to the proof of Theorem~\ref{g} using the Eliahou-Kervaire resolution. \emph{Proof of Theorem~\ref{g}.} We consider the setting of~\ref{para20240916d}.
+\emph{First proof of Proposition~\ref{g}.} We consider the setting of~\ref{para20240916d}.
 Let $F\xra{\simeq} R$ be the Eliahou-Kervaire resolution of $R$ over $S$ with the last map described by the matrix $A=\partial_e$.
 For degree reasons, the columns of $A$ are indexed by $(gx_e;1,\dots,e-1)$ where $g$ is any monomial of degree $n-1$.

 For each monomial $g$ of degree $n-1$ and each $x_\ell$ we have the equality $b(gx_\ell x_e)=gx_\ell$.
 Hence, the formula~\eqref{eq20240920d} for $\delta_e$ simplifies to